 The magnificent Saint Joe is a traditional Westslope Cutthroat trout fishery boasting an impressive population of the native Cutthroat trout.
 This scenic river beckons to beginners and seasoned fishermen alike to enjoy bountiful catches of fish ranging anywhere from 8” to 22”.
 The mesmerizing emerald waters of the St. Joe flow gracefully around pocket pools, dotted with rocky stepping-stones, and offer numerous riffles.
 Our fly-fishing season on the St. Joe begins in late May and guests continue to enjoy an abundant trout population through the fall.
 Several different hatches can be found along the St. Joe, including Stone Flies, May Flies, Caddis, and Terrestrials.

 Our experienced fly fishing guides will prove to be indispensable as they aid you in selecting the perfect flies and position you along the river to enjoy a plentiful haul.
 Fly-fishermen along the St. Joe find that the fish readily rise to dry flies throughout the day.
-In fact, approximately 85 percent of all of the flies used on the St. Joe are dries of one variety or another.
-It is not unusual to enjoy catching up to thirty trout, or even more, during a day on the St. Joe.

 We offer both float and walk-and-wade trips on the St. Joe.
 The lower stretches of the river are typically used for our float trips, while the upper stretches of the river lend themselves more to walk-and-wade trips.
 Long considered one of North Idaho’s best-kept secret in the world of fly-fishing, this jewel of a river is brimming with wild Cutthroat and Rainbow trout.